kennhartwig/dmgarp/README.md

 immediately — no menus to commit.

-Aleksi Eeben, the author of GB Electric Drum, once answered my request for source code with "It's a good practice — go program it yourself."
+Aleksi Eeben, the author of GB Electric Drum, once answered my request for source code with "It's a good practice.
+Go program it yourself."
 With DMGARP I finally did it.

 **[Download latest ROM (V37.1)](https://github.com/kennhartwig/dmgarp/releases/latest/download/dmg-arp.gb)**